rafaelcgama/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-This repo lists some of the projects that I have completed so far in Jupyter Notebook, R and Tableau.
+This repo lists some of the projects that I have completed so far in Python, Jupyter Notebook, R and Tableau.

 ## _Python_
 [IMDB-Crawler](https://github.com/rafaelcgama/IMDB-Crawler): The goal of this project is to scrape IMDB's website and developt a dataset containing at least 5000 movie titles, create a web service that returns this dataset and run some basic statistics.